modx-pro/Docs/en/01_Components/01_pdoTools/01_Snippets/02_pdoMenu.md

 * __&tplParentRowActive__ - Chunk design active category.
 * __&tplCategoryFolder__ - Special chunk design category.
 Category__ - this document isfolder = 1 and zero or template or attribute "rel = category".
 * __&tplStart__ - Chunk for the parent resource, provided that "displayStart" is also used.
-* __&checkPermissions__ - Specify whether permissions should be checked in the processing of the resources.
-Comma-separated list of permissions to check for, ex. load,list,view.
 * __&hereId__ - Id document generated for the current menu item.
 Must be specified only when the script itself it incorrectly identifies, for example when the menu screen is another chunk of the snippet.
 * __&where__ - Array of additional selection properties encoded in JSON.
 * __&select__ - List of fields to retrieve, separated by commas.
 You can specify a JSON string array, eg {"modResource": "id, pagetitle, content"}.